zmike/zmike.github.io/_posts/2023-04-03-the-last-bug.md

 This sort of thing will be fixed when zink is rewritten in Rust\*.

-## 🤔🤔
+## Hm. 🤔🤔
-Actual bugs fixed, what does memory utilization look like now?
+With an actual bug fixed, what does memory utilization look like now?

 [![baseline.png]({{site.url}}/assets/mem/baseline.png)]({{site.url}}/assets/mem/baseline.png)